What are Global Blocks

-All the builders of the website including the Cornerstone in X and Content, Header and Footer builders in Pro have an element called Global Block.
-Whenever you want to add the Global Block to a builder, search for the Global Block element and drag it to the page.
+Whenever you want to add the Global Block, search for the Global Block Element and drag it to the page.
 You will be given with the list of the Global Blocks available which you can select to use:

 The other way of using the Global Block is to copy the shortcode of the Global Block.
 To see the shortcode go to X / Pro → Global Blocks and copy the shortcode that you see in the listing of the blocks.

 Now, you can paste the shortcode wherever you want on your WordPress installation and it will show the Global Block.
 For example, you can paste the Global Block shortcode into the Custom HTML widget by going to Appearance → Widgets and dragging the Custom HTML widget to the desired widget area and paste the code there: